-- (a) Timelines established in this chapter may be waived by mutual consent in writing of Petitioner and parent, guardian or custodian subject to the petition. - (b) An extension of timelines may be granted by the Court provided that circumstances exist to justify an extension.
+- (a) Timelines established in this chapter may be waived by mutual consent in writing of Petitioner and parent, guardian or custodian subject to the petition. - (b) An extension of timelines may be granted by the Court provided that circumstances

 § 3163.
 Family Services Report.